izenynn/my-linux-config/README.md

 ## Info

-My config for my linux Debian based machines.
+My config for Debian based machines.

 The purpouse of this repo is to quickly config `alacritty`, `zsh`, `neovim` with plugins, for my new machines, beacuse of this I of course made a bash script to automate the process.